BlessedConso001/week8python/README.md

     python covid_analysis.py

 🧮 Data Analysis and Code
-1.The following steps were performed to analyze the COVID-19 dataset:
+1.The following steps were performed to analyze the COVID-19 dataset

 2.Load the Dataset: The Corona.csv file is read into a DataFrame.

 3.Handle Missing Values: All missing entries are filled with zeros to ensure consistency in analysis.

 4.Generate Summary Statistics: Descriptive statistics and missing value counts are computed to understand data distribution and quality.

 5.Group by Continent: Data is aggregated by continent to calculate total confirmed cases and deaths.

 6.Calculate Death Rate:

 The global COVID-19 death rate is calculated using the formula:
 Death Rate = (Total Deaths ÷ Total Confirmed Cases) **This provides a measure of the pandemic's severity worldwide.